ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

         *   **Compare Points to Bid:** Compare the Final Declarer's side's total points against the Final Contract bid.
             *   **Bid Made:** Declarer's points >= Final Contract.
             *   **Bid Failed:** Declarer's points < Final Contract.
-2.  **Award Game Points & Settle Stakes (Confirm House Rules):** Accumulate Game Points and exchange stakes based on the round outcome.
+2.  **Settle Stakes:** Exchange stakes based on the round outcome.
     *   **If Final Bid was from Round 1:**
         *   **Normal Bid (<=18 for 3p / <=20 for 4p):**
-            *   Bid Made: +1 Game Point for Declarer('s side).
+            *   Bid Made:
                 *   4p: Winning team collects 1 unit of stake from the losing team.
                 *   3p: Declarer collects 1 unit of stake *from each* opponent.
-            *   Bid Failed: -1 Game Point for Declarer('s side).
+            *   Bid Failed:
                 *   4p: Declarer's team pays 1 unit of stake to the winning team.
                 *   3p: Declarer pays 1 unit of stake *to each* opponent.
         *   **Honors Bid (>18 for 3p / >20 for 4p):**
-            *   Bid Made: +2 Game Points for Declarer('s side).
+            *   Bid Made:
                 *   4p: Winning team collects 2 units of stake from the losing team.
                 *   3p: Declarer collects 2 units of stake *from each* opponent.
-            *   Bid Failed: -2 Game Points for Declarer('s side).
+            *   Bid Failed:
                 *   4p: Declarer's team pays 2 units of stake to the winning team.
                 *   3p: Declarer pays 2 units of stake *to each* opponent.
     *   **If Final Bid was from Round 2 (Minimum Bid 24/22):**
         *   **4-Player Mode (Min Bid 24):**
-            *   Bid Made: +2 Game Points for Declarer's team.
-Winning team collects 2 units of stake from the losing team's shared pool.
+            *   Bid Made: Winning team collects 2 units of stake from the losing team's shared pool.
-            *   Bid Failed: -3 Game Points for Declarer's team.
-Declarer's team pays 3 units of stake from their shared pool to the winning team.
+            *   Bid Failed: Declarer's team pays 3 units of stake from their shared pool to the winning team.
         *   **3-Player Mode (Min Bid 22):**
-            *   Bid Made: +2 Game Points for Declarer.
-Declarer collects 2 units of stake *from each* opponent individually (total 4 units received).
+            *   Bid Made: Declarer collects 2 units of stake *from each* opponent individually (total 4 units received).
-            *   Bid Failed: -4 Game Points for Declarer.
-Declarer pays 2 units of stake *to each* opponent individually (total 4 units paid).
+            *   Bid Failed: Declarer pays 2 units of stake *to each* opponent individually (total 4 units paid).
     *   **Insufficient Stakes for Payment:** If a player/team owes more units of stake than they have remaining at the end of a round:
         *   They pay what they have (all their remaining stakes).
         *   The game ends immediately.